spassvogel/gilles-game/docs/thoughts.md

 - [ ] During encounters, characters can receive certain traits.
 These can be beneficial or not.
 - [ ] In some cases the traits can be healed, removed etc.
 - [ ] Some items can be used to grant a trait to an adventurer.
+- [ ] Some items can be used to grant a trait to an adventurer.
 - [ ] Maybe there can be permanent traits and mutable traits?
 Should we differentiate between the two?
 - [x] Create trait enum list
 - [x] Create trait definition file